Kids can play a role in helping to save native bees and may be eager to start once they learn how important these super pollinators are!

 - Scroll to the end of this page for state-specific projects (US)

-Don’t miss our post: Citizen Science for Kids: Engaging with Nature While Helping to Save It
+Citizen Science for Kids: Engaging with Nature While Helping to Save It

-7. Keep learning more about native bees.
+7. Keep learning more about native bees and how to save them.

 Online resources:

-https://www.earwolf.com/episode/how-can-we-be-less-rude-to-bees-with-prof-james-nieh/
+- https://www.earwolf.com/episode/how-can-we-be-less-rude-to-bees-with-prof-james-nieh/

-https://thebeeconservancy.org/why-bees/
+- https://thebeeconservancy.org/why-bees/

-https://thebeeconservancy.org/ground-nesting-bees/
+- https://thebeeconservancy.org/ground-nesting-bees/

-Activity sheet for Australian native bees: https://bushblitz.org.au/wp-content/uploads/2018/05/Kids-activity-sheet.pdf
+- Activity sheet for Australian native bees: https://bushblitz.org.au/wp-content/uploads/2018/05/Kids-activity-sheet.pdf

-https://www.fs.fed.us/wildflowers/pollinators/pollinator-of-the-month/mason_bees.shtml
+- https://www.fs.fed.us/wildflowers/pollinators/pollinator-of-the-month/mason_bees.shtml

 Books about bees:

-The Bee Friendly Garden: Easy ways to help the bees and make your garden grow
+The Bee Friendly Garden: Easy ways to help the bees and make your garden grow | Doug Purdie | A great resource for those looking to make their garden more bee-friendly, this book offers plant suggestions, companion planting advice and natural pest control recommendations.

 Once kids learn the vital importance of these super pollinators, they may be interested in the ideas we have for helping to save native bees.
 Which one will they try first?